CSCfi/csc-user-guide/docs/apps/openfoam.md

 Above described, OpenFOAM's traditional parallel IO method can in the latest versions of OpenFOAM be replaced with collated parallel IO method, where the output data is written only in few files.
 Considering HPC platforms using parallel files systems, this has been a significant improvement to OpenFOAM.

-In test runs on CSC's servers with collated IO methods, significant difference in throughput time has not been recognized compared to non-collated method.
+In test runs on CSC's servers with the collated IO method, significant difference in throughput time has not been recognized compared to non-collated method.
 In some tests, collated method has shown to be even slightly faster.
 Our recommendation is to use collated method whenever it is practicable.

 #### An example